 Now, you should notice the loss right corner of the blanket.
 This is somewhere near the baby’s right feet.
 You have to flip this corner over the baby’s right shoulder.
 You can now tuck this corner into the back of the swaddle.
 Avoid making this final tuck too tight for the baby.
 The airway to the inside of the swaddle should not be blocked to avoid overheating.

 Although swaddling is entirely safe, major mistakes can put your baby to harm.
 It is important to know some of the swaddling techniques so that you would be aware of the hazards and keep your baby safe.
 Keep reading below so that you will know some of the safety tips.
 We have listed a couple of tips and techniques which would be highly useful.
 Once you are already aware of the safety tips and techniques, you can swaddle your baby confidently.

 1. Inform yourself about SIDS

 SIDS is an abbreviation for Sudden Infant Death Syndrome.
 It is the sudden death of an infant with no single explanation.
 This is a highly shocking and disheartening event.
 It is also scary and worrying for mothers that are currently taking care of a baby.
 Now, SIDS is associated with some people with swaddling.
-After all, it is eventually found out that the cause of SIDS is suffocation.
+After all, it eventually found out that the cause of SIDS is suffocation.
 Well, there is no need to fear to swaddle your baby.
-As long as you are able to perform the right way of swaddling, there is actually no harm at all.
+As long as you can perform the right way of swaddling, there is no harm at all.
 Swaddling is highly beneficial and safe for your baby.